Anger Management Classes

 Q: Do you accept insurance for the Anger Management Group?

-A. Yes, we accept Highmark BCBS, UPMC, United, Aetna, and Cigna.
+A. Yes, we accept Aetna, Cigna, Highmark BCBS, and UnitedHealthCare.

 Q: What is the self-pay fee for the Anger Management Group?